cloudposse-archives/wp-quip/README.md

 ## Usage

-To embed the content of a Quip document into a WordPress page or blog post, use `quip` shortcode.
+To embed the content of a Quip document into a WordPress page or blog post, use the `quip` shortcode.

 `quip` shortcode accepts two attributes and has the following format: